Beat Procrastination

 Procrastination & Internet - The Inward Process

-Do some of these points relate to you?
+Are some of these points relatable to you?
 Common signs and symptoms of Procrastination

-• You label yourself as lazy, a procrastinator, or self-sabotaging.
+• You label yourself as lazy, a procrastinator, or self-sabotaging, and it’s becoming a core part of who you are.

-• Each time you procrastinate, it reinforces the belief that you are not good enough, nor capable of reaching your goals.
+• Every time you procrastinate, it deepens the belief that you’re not good enough, or capable of achieving your goals.

 Take 20 minutes to forge a new direction.